History of Yemen in Timeline

 In 2019, Yemen was ranked 129th in the Global Innovation Index.

-In 2019, the United Nations reported that Yemen had the highest number of people in need of humanitarian aid, amounting to about 24 million individuals.
+In 2019, the United Nations reported that Yemen had the highest number of people in need of humanitarian aid, amounting to about 24 million individuals, or nearly 75% of its population.

 March 2020: Trump administration cuts aid to Yemen

-June 2020: Human rights group reveals scale of torture in Yemen's detention centers
+June 2020: Human rights group reveals scale of torture and deaths in Yemen's unofficial detention centres

-In June 2020, a human rights group revealed the scale of torture and deaths in Yemen's unofficial detention centres, with UAE and Saudi forces implicated in severe abuse.
+In June 2020, a human rights group revealed the scale of torture and deaths in Yemen's unofficial detention centres, with UAE and Saudi forces implicated in shocking treatment of prisoners.

-June 2020: Human Rights Watch open letter on children and armed conflict
+June 2020: Human Rights Watch open letter to UN Secretary-General on "Children and Armed Conflict" report

-On 22 June 2020, Human Rights Watch wrote an open letter to the UN Secretary-General on "Children and Armed Conflict" report to improve the protection of children in Yemen and in Myanmar.
+On 22 June 2020, Human Rights Watch wrote an open letter to the UN Secretary-General on "Children and Armed Conflict" report to improve the protection of children in Yemen.

-September 2020: Human Rights Watch demands end to interference in aid operations
+September 2020: Human Rights Watch demands end to interference in Yemen aid operations

 On 14 September 2020, Human Rights Watch demanded an end to the interference caused by Houthi rebels and other authorities in Yemen aid operations.

-According to a 2020 estimate, as few as 26 Jews remain in Yemen.
+According to a 2020 estimate, as few as 26 Jews remained in Yemen.

-As of 2020, Yemen ranked highest on the Fragile States Index and second-worst on the Global Hunger Index.
+As of 2020, Yemen ranked highest on the Fragile States Index and second-worst on the Global Hunger Index, surpassed only by the Central African Republic.

-In December 2021, The Guardian revealed that Saudi Arabia used "incentives and threats" as part of a pressure campaign to end a UN inquiry into human rights infringements in Yemen.
+In December 2021, The Guardian revealed that Saudi Arabia used "incentives and threats" to end a UN inquiry into human rights infringements in Yemen.

 2021: Global Innovation Index Ranking